From octave

 Could not connect to your Octave workspace.

-I'll build the battle plan from your provided context and coaching frameworks.
-The result will focus on talk tracks, discovery questions, and game plan without enrichment data.
+I'll build the prep from your provided context and coaching frameworks.
+The result will focus on the winning story, conversation beats, and discovery questions without enrichment data — and I'll flag anything I can't verify.

 To reconnect: check your MCP configuration or run